Find Grad Schools

 • Finish vehicle instrumentation and deinstrumentation.

-These are the skills Aerospace Engineering and Operations Technicians say are the most useful in their careers:
+When polled, Aerospace Engineering and Operations Technicians say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.